 Most patients who have plantar fasciitis respond to nonsurgical treatments like these.
 However, a small number might need surgery.
-If you continue to have heel pain after several months of nonsurgical treatment, Dr. Levine reviews the options with you.
+If you continue to have heel pain after several months of nonsurgical treatment, Dr. Chau reviews the options with you.

 Plantar fasciitis could come back even after treatment if the underlying causes of your condition remain.
 Therefore, you should take preventive measures.
 These could include wearing correctly fitting, supportive shoes, doing regular stretching exercises, and using custom orthotic devices.

 If you’re experiencing heel pain, you should get it checked as soon as possible.
-Plantar fasciitis can become much more challenging to treat if you wait, so call Elite Foot and Ankle today to schedule a consultation with Dr. Levine or book an appointment online.
+Plantar fasciitis can become much more challenging to treat if you wait, so call Elite Foot and Ankle today to schedule a consultation with Dr. Chau or book an appointment online.